 During the Covid pandemic our aim is to continue to provide high quality learning for all our children.
 If a child or group of children is required to self-isolate at home, we aim to teach the same curriculum remotely as we do in school wherever possible and appropriate.
 We may, however, need to make adaptations for some subjects, for example where particular resources are required.

-Remote learning provision - summer term 2021
+Remote learning provision

 In the event of a class/partial school closure